-- Exeter schools – you can volunteer at local schools in order to get practical experience in a teaching environment.
+- Schools in Devon and Cornwall – you can volunteer at local schools in order to get practical experience in a teaching environment.
 This is often vital for applications to a PGCE to show that you understand the practicalities of the work and have spent time dedicated to the sector.
 In order to do this, you will need to contact schools individually to organise.

 - ESV Global Touch – Exeter Student Volunteers run a support group for local school students in Exeter for whom English is a second language.
 Volunteers are required to speak a foreign language fluently and volunteer for two hours per week.

 - ESV Mentoring for Success – this project provides support for students in local secondary schools in order to help them to reach their full potential.
 It can involve help with homework, applications for college or university, and 1:1 support.